 During the fiscal year the Village made amendments that fall into category one and three.
 The effects of these amendments are shown in the schedule below.
 A detailed analysis can also be found in Exhibit B-1 of the financial statements.
-The final budgeted expenditures were relatively the same in total.
-Original budgeted expenditures were \$466,000.
-The final budgeted expenditures were \$466,260.
-There were ten expenditure accounts where the budget was adjusted during the year.
-Amounts were increased and decreased between these accounts during the year while keeping the overall expenditure budget consistent.
-The revenue budget was not adjusted during the year.
+The final budgeted revenues were \$92,972 greater than the original budget.
+The biggest changes were a \$75,000 increase in projected income taxes and a \$10,000 increase in permit fees.
+At the end of the fiscal year actual income taxes were \$153,015 greater than the revised budget and permit fees were \$10,489 less than the revised budget.